erenkulaksiz/github-api/README.md

 # GitHub API Project

-Made with React, MUI and Redux with React.js
+Made with React, MUI and Redux

 # Purpose